Sedgwick County providing Veteran Treatment Court

 This is a five-phase program that can last up to 18 months.
 Veterans must attend treatment, meet with a probation officer, appear in court, not use drugs or alcohol and submit to drug testing.
 The court will also pair the veteran with a mentor.

-“They get an opportunity to rub shoulders with their fellow soldiers who understand them, who get where they’re coming from and the challenges that they face each and every day,” Dole VA Homeless Supervisor Kenny Baker said.
+“They get an opportunity to rub shoulders with their fellow soldiers who understand them, who get where they’re coming from and the challenges that they face each and every day,” RJ Dole VA Homeless Supervisor Kenny Barker said.

 The court is not an option for serious felonies, repeat felony domestic violence cases, and felony sex offenses, among others.